abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

 kubectl exec -i $PYOS_POD_NAME -n abcdesktop -- curl -X POST -H 'Content-Type: text/javascript' http://localhost:8000/API/manager/image -d @/tmp/2048.json
 ```

-This command reads the `PYOS_POD` name, then copy the `2048.json` file to `/tmp` of PYOS_POD, then send the `/tmp/2048.json` to REST API server.
+These commands retrieve the `PYOS_POD` name, copy the `2048.json` file to the `/tmp` directory inside the pyos pod, and submit the file to the REST API server.

-The endpoint image returns a json documment
+The image endpoint returns a JSON document

 ```
 [